Event-Ally: Build an Event Planning Platform using Next.js & Appwrite

 Introduction

 I have been an active member of the student community here in India.
-Been participating in and volunteering in various events across different cities, I was also fortunate enough to be invited as a speaker in a few of the events ๐Ÿ˜‰.
-One thing I noticed is that most of the event organizers just use Google Forms to take event registrations and social media to announce their events.
+I have been participating in and volunteering in various events across different cities, I was also fortunate enough to be invited as a speaker in a few of the events ๐Ÿ˜‰.
+I noticed that most event organizers use Google Forms to take event registrations and social media to announce their events.

-Through Event-Ally (inspired by Eventually ๐Ÿ˜) I deiced to help out both the organizers and the attendees to have a seamless and hassle-free experience of organizing and attending events.
+Through Event-Ally (inspired by Eventually ๐Ÿ˜) I decided to help out both the organizers and the attendees to have a seamless and hassle-free experience of organizing and attending events.

-In this article, I would guide you on how I build the core features of my app, some difficulties I faced and how I solved them, and how you can contribute to building this platform.
+In this article, I will guide you on how I build the core features of my app, some difficulties I faced how I solved them, and how you can contribute to building this platform.

 A brief overview of Event-Ally

-Currently Event-Ally have these features which can be used out of the box
+Currently Event-Ally has these features which can be used out of the box

 • Authenticating the user